 We want fully engaged students who can form their own views, Cheney students are not shy about sharing views, which I value very much.

 See our results page.
 Generally, students do very well and follow the most appropriate pathway afterwards.
 We put a lot of effort into getting students into the place they will be happy.

-Aside from a global pandemic, we are pleased we have every child in learning.
+Aside from a global pandemic, we are pleased we have every child learning.

-We want to mke it easy for students to make the right choice and hard to make the wrong choice.
-There is a discipline code in place, which I mentioned earlier.
+We want to make it easy for students to make the right choice and hard to make the wrong choice.
+There is a discipline code in place.
+See our Behaviour page for more details.

 We have great teachers here, it is a great place to work, a real community where we want the best for each child.
 You can meet many of our teachers by taking a tour of our subject pages.

-37. Are you offering more virtual meetings with teachers?
+36. Are you offering more meetings with teachers?